-17. I also find that the passenger has neither questioned the manner of panchnama proceedings nor controverted the facts detailed in the Panchnama during recording his statement.
+19. I also find that the passenger has neither questioned the manner of panchnama proceedings nor controverted the facts detailed in the panchnama during recording of his statement.
 Every procedure conducted during the panchnama proceedings by the Customs Officers is well documented and made in the presence of the panchas as well as the passenger.
-The passenger has submitted that the said gold was purchased by him.
-The Noticee has clearly admitted that he had intentionally not declared the gold recovered and seized from him, on his arrival before the Customs with an intent to clear it illicitly and evade payment of Customs duty, which is an offence under the Customs Act, 1962 and the Rules and Regulations made under it.
-In fact, in his statement dated 03.03.2024, the passenger admitted that he had intentionally not declared the seized gold having total weight of 399.970 Grams on his arrival before the Customs officer with an intent to clear it illicitly and evade payment of Customs duty.
+The passenger in his statement dated 15.06.2024 has stated that the said gold was purchased by him from Bangkok and also produced purchase bill thereof.
+Shri Abhishek Shantilal Gajera has clearly admitted that he had intentionally not declared the gold recovered and seized from him, on his arrival before the Customs with an intent to clear it illicitly and evade payment of Customs duty, which is an offence under the Customs Act, 1962 and the Rules and Regulations made under it.
+In fact, in his statement dated 15.06.2024, the passenger admitted that he had intentionally not declared the seized gold having total net weight of 271.070 Grams on his arrival before the Customs officer with an intent to clear it illicitly and evade payment of Customs duty.

-18. I thus find that the recovery of gold from the possession of the passenger which was hidden and not declared to the Customs with an intention to illicitly clear it from the Airport to evade the payment of Customs duty is an act of smuggling and the same is conclusively proved.
+20. I thus find that the recovery of gold from the possession of the passenger which was concealed/ hidden and not declared to the Customs with an intention to illicitly clear it from the Airport to evade the payment of Customs duty is an act of smuggling and the same is conclusively proved.
 By his above act of commission, it is proved beyond doubt that the passenger has violated Section 77 of the Customs Act, 1962 read with Regulation 3 of Customs Baggage Declaration Regulations, 2013.
-I also find that the gold imported by the passenger was purchased by him, however the same has not been declared before the Customs to evade payment of tax.
-Therefore, the gold imported by the passenger in the form of Jewellery, viz. two gold chains, and deliberately not declared before the Customs on his arrival in India cannot be treated as a bonafide household goods and thus the passenger has contravened the Para 2.26 of the Foreign Trade Policy 2015-20 and thereby Section 11(1) of the Foreign Trade (Development and Regulation) Act, 1992 read with Section 3(2) and 3(3) of the Foreign Trade (Development and Regulation) Act, 1992 read in conjunction with Section 11(3) of the Customs Act, 1962 and the relevant provisions of Baggage Rules, 2016, Customs Baggage Declaration Regulations, 2013 and Notification No.50/2017-Customs dated 30.06.2017 as amended.
+I also find that the gold imported by the passenger was purchased by him from Bangkok, however the same has not been declared before Customs to evade payment of tax.
+Therefore, the said gold imported by the passenger and deliberately not declared before the Customs on his arrival in India cannot be treated as a bonafide household goods and thus the passenger has contravened the Para 2.26 of the Foreign Trade Policy 2015-20 and thereby Section 11(1) of the Foreign Trade (Development and Regulation) Act, 1992 read with Section 3(2) and 3(3) of the Foreign Trade (Development and Regulation) Act, 1992 read in conjunction with Section 11(3) of the Customs Act, 1962 and the relevant provisions of Baggage Rules, 2016, the Customs Baggage Declaration Regulations, 2013 and Notification No. 50/2017-Customs dated 30.06.2017 as amended.

-19. Further, I find that in a recent case decided by the Hon'ble High Court of Madras reported at 2016-TIOL-1664-HC-MAD-CUS in respect of Malabar Diamond Gallery Pvt Ltd, the Court while holding gold jewellery as prohibited goods under Section 2(33) of the Customs Act, 1962 had recorded that "restriction" also means prohibition.
+21. Further I find that in a recent case decided by the Hon'ble High Court of Madras reported at 2016-TIOL-1664-HC-MAD-CUS in respect of Malabar Diamond Gallery Pvt Ltd, the Court while holding gold jewellery as prohibited goods under Section 2(33) of the Customs Act, 1962 had recorded that "restriction" also means prohibition.
 In Para 89 of the order, it was recorded as under;